-Per Commonwealth of Virginia statute, the return check fee is $50.
-Repeat return checks may result in the restriction of this payment option for future semesters.
-Checks used to pay past due balances and/or to release holds for registration that are later returned unpaid by a financial institution may result in the immediate suspension of academic services.
+Per Commonwealth of Virginia statute, the return item fee is $50.
+Repeat returned payments may result in the restriction of the online payment option for future semesters.
+Payments for past due balances and/or to release holds for registration that are later returned unpaid by a financial institution may result in the immediate suspension of services and the cancellation of classes.
 Returned checks that create a balance will be sent a written or electronic notice, and a financial hold will be placed on the account until the balance is paid in full.
 Certified fund payments such as cash or cashier's check are required for immediate hold release.
 Waiting periods will apply for other payment methods.

 Financial Good Standing; No Holds on Record

-Financial good standing and a university record clear of holds are required for students to receive academic services.
-Services, including but not limited to transcript issuance, diploma release, and class registration (add, drop, withdrawal, etc.) will not be provided to students with a financial balance due or a hold of any kind on their record.
+Financial good standing and a university record clear of holds are required for students to receive services.
+Services, including but not limited to transcript issuance, diploma release, class registration (add, drop, withdrawal, etc.), and/or housing and meal plans will not be provided to students with a financial balance due or a hold of any kind on their record.
 Holds are based on outstanding obligations and may be financial.
 Examples include unpaid Student Health charges, fines owed to the Mason or Washington Research Library Consortium libraries, parking and other administrative holds.

 Failure to meet financial obligations to the university will result in other collection procedures, which include account referral to credit reporting bureaus, private collection agencies, the Commonwealth of Virginia Department of Taxation, and the Office of the Attorney General.
 Past due accounts are subject to garnishments, liens, and judgments and the withholding of money from tax refunds.
 In addition to late fees and interest, delinquent accounts will be assessed additional collection costs equal to thirty percent of the past due balance, reasonable attorney fees, and other administrative costs.